Farizerz/hyprland-dots/README.md

     chmod +x ~/.config/scripts/rofi-bluetooth.sh
     chmod +x ~/.config/scripts/rofi-battery.sh

-**IMPORTANT**
+**(IMPORTANT)**
-For battery profile menu, it requires few extra steps because it modifies the file system.
-Basically it needs to execute the script without requiring the root password.
+Batter profile menu requires modifying the file system, basically it needs to execute the script without requiring the root password.
  1. In the terminal, open `sudo visudo`, alternatively you can open `sudo EDITOR=nano visudo`
  2. Paste the code into a new line